 It has a large green belt of natural bush, gardens and parks, cycling tracks and hiking trails.

-As appoint of interest the city has preserved many of its original churches, stone and public building that were built by the early settlers.
-You'll fall in love
+As a point of interest the city has preserved many of its original churches, stone and public building that were built by the early settlers.

 Salamanca Place, a short distance from the dock you'll find the famous cat and fiddle arcade a great place to shop and they have interesting weekend markets.